Agenda & Sessions

 Design for All: Building Universally Designed Pathways from School to Career for Neurodivergent Learners

-Panelists: Rebecca Sime Nagasawa, Katie Travis, Dana Baker
+Panelists: Dana Baker, Rebecca Sime Nagasawa, Katie Travia

 Description: What would a truly inclusive school-to-career pathway look like if it were intentionally designed—start to finish—to support every kind of mind?
 This panel examines how Universal Design for Learning (UDL) and proactive workplace design can create seamless, supportive transitions for neurodivergent individuals from K–12 education through college and into long-term employment.